Observables in Quantum Mechanics and the Importance of Self-adjointness: Some physical applications

 where

 leading to

 Combining \eqref{r1}, \eqref{r2} and \eqref{arac} we finally get

 so the anomaly is exactly equal to the energy of the bound state \eqref{bound1}.
 Similar analysis for both the bound states and the scale anomaly can be done for the $\delta$-function potential and $1/x^2$ potential \cite{delta, anomalies, Cabo}.
+We see that the anomaly in the equation of motion for the dilatation is different from zero since the self-adjointness domain \eqref{Dalpha} of the Hamiltonian is not dilatation invariant.
+Namely, if $\psi\in D_{\alpha}(H)$ one can check that $D\psi\in D_{\alpha^\prime}(H)$, $\alpha^\prime\neq\alpha$, namely $\psi$ and $D\psi$ are in different SA exstension of the Hamiltonian $H$.